liuyugeng/ML-Doctor/README.md

 Note: we have the same [```ShadowAttackModel```](./utils/define_models.py#L15) and [```PartialAttackModel```](./utils/define_models.py#L56) in the code.

 ### For ModInv
-For Secret Revealer method, users should train an evaluation model with ResNet18 architecture and name it as your model name + "_eval.pth", e.g. "UTKFace_eval.pth" with the same path as target model.
+For Secret Revealer method, users should pre-train an evaluation model with ResNet18 architecture and name it as your model name + "_eval.pth", e.g. "UTKFace_eval.pth" with the same path as target model.

 ### For AttrInf and ModSteal
 There are two modes in general, i.e. Partial and Shadow.
 Users could change the training set in [```main```](./demo.py#L225-L229) function